chevere/docs/reference/Chevere/Exceptions/Parameter/ParameterNameInvalidException.md

 ## Description

-Exception thrown when missing required arguments.
+Exception thrown when parameter name is invalid.

 ## Methods